-Michele has studied dance for over 35 years.
-She has over 20 years of professional teaching and choreography experience and is an active member of the Greater Brockton Dance Teachers Association.
+Michele has studied dance for more than 35 years.
+She has over 26 years of professional teaching and choreography experience and is an active member of the Greater Brockton Dance Teachers Association.
 Michele began her training with the Sherry Gold Dance Studio, in Brockton, MA.
 From there, she went on to study all genres of dance including classical ballet, tap, jazz, contemporary, lyrical and hip hop with Easton Dance Academy and later at the Jeanette Neill Dance Studio in Boston.
 She was the dance team leader at EDA for 4 years.
 Michele performed in the spring and winter repertory shows at the Jeanette Neill Dance Studio for more than 7 years.

 Michele is a graduate of Chamberlayne School of Art and Design at Mt.
 Ida College and has her Bachelor’s degree of Science.
 Before this, she attended Springfield College for a year where she minored in dance.
 There, she choreographed and performed in their spring and winter repertory shows and studied with many dance professionals.
 Throughout her school years, Michele competed in yearly dance and cheerleading competitions.
 She went on to coach and choreograph for many local youth teams in both dance and cheer.
 During this time, her love for musical theater found her choreographing local variety shows as well.
 She worked as lead choreographer for the Quincy Dinner Theatre’s annual Christmas Production two years in a row.
 She has also trained with many well-known dance choreographers such as Mia Michaels, Kelly Peters, Debbie Allen, Russell Chambers and Ann Reinking!